Adanos020/vk-mem-3-erupt/README.md

   - Support for persistently mapped memory; just allocate with appropriate flag and you get access to mapped pointer.
 - Support for defragmenting allocations:
   - Call one function and let the library move data around to free some memory blocks and make your allocations better compacted.
-- Support for lost allocations:
-  - Allocate memory with appropriate flags and let the library remove allocations that are not used for many frames to make room for new ones.
 - Support for non-coherent memory and flushing allocations:
   - `nonCoherentAtomSize` is respected automatically.
 - Supporting for attempting to detect incorrect mapped memory usage: